 What is Flaxseed And How to Add it to Your Diet…

 I knew that flax was healthy because all seeds are.
 But as I used it more I became more curious as to what’s really in there and decided to perform this little research that I am sharing with you here.
 I’ll try to link to as many relevant and credible articles in case you want to read further.

 The flax plant is a part of the Linaceae family and is a fiber.
 The plant is a low-growing shrub, with beautiful purple or yellow flowers.
-The flax plant is cultivated for its fiber, which is used to make linen fabric (yes, you might be sleeping on flax every night.
-Here is some research on flax for textile), and for its seed that is sometimes referred to as linseed.
+The flax plant is cultivated for its fiber, which is used to make linen fabric (yes, you might be sleeping on flax every night), and for its seed that is sometimes referred to as linseed.

 Flax seeds can come in two colors: golden and dark brown.

 The golden flax seeds are harvested from the yellow flowering plant, and the dark brown seeds are harvested from the purple flowering plant.
 The nutritional value of both kinds is very similar.

 Flax seeds can be used milled or whole and in addition, there is also flaxseed oil which is the oil that is extracted from the seed.

 Flaxseed is very high in nutritional value – it’s a great source of fiber, healthy fat, minerals, and vitamins.
 Again, both golden and dark brown flaxseed are similar in their nutritional values.

 100 grams of flaxseed contains…